iakin34/deneme1/replit.md

 # Overview

 This is a cryptocurrency trading bot that monitors Upbit exchange for new coin listing announcements and automatically executes trades on Bitget exchange.
-The system uses proxy rotation to avoid rate limits, detects new coin listings through API polling with ETag-based change detection, and manages user configurations for automated trading with configurable leverage and margin settings.
-Execution speed: **~0.5-0.8 seconds** from detection to order placement.
+The system uses **parallel proxy execution** (11 SOCKS5 proxies running simultaneously) to achieve **<550ms detection latency** and **~0.5-0.8 seconds total execution time** from Upbit announcement to Bitget order placement.
+Features include 5-rule filtering system for 100% accurate listing detection, multi-user support, and duplicate trade prevention.

 # User Preferences